Scott Shriner: Equipment

 Shriner's primary bass guitars are his 1960 and 1962 Fender Precision Bass guitars, and an Electrical Guitar Company Custom Bass; he can also be seen playing Lakland and Warwick Thumb, and more recently, a Rickenbacker bass.
 His rig setup consists of an early 70's Ampeg SVT Head and Mesa Boogie 8x10 and 4x12 cabinets.
 For distortion, Scott uses an Electro-Harmonix bass big muff pi.
 Scott also uses Shure in-ear monitors.

 Personal life

 On November 9, 2005, Shriner married Jillian Lauren, author and former member of the harem of Prince Jefri Bolkiah of Brunei, in Hawaii.
 The couple have two adopted children.
 They have two dogs, Peanut and Calvin, both of whom appeared in a PETA video encouraging people to adopt from shelters.
 On April 9, 2025, Lauren was shot by LAPD and arrested on suspicion of attempted murder.

-He is a fan of Elvis Costello, The Beatles, Led Zeppelin, and Black Sabbath.
+On December 2, 2025, Lauren filed for divorce from Shriner, citing irreconcilable differences as the reason.